 - Involve establishing temporary or permanent installations (e.g. plot stakes, animal collars, PIT tags etc.); OR

 - Involve aviation (helicopter, fixed-wing, or unmanned aerial systems) or other mechanized equipment.

 ApplyingTo conduct research at any national park, you need to provide a study plan and complete an online research application.

 The application provides an outline for a research proposal.
 The NPS basic outline for a study plan (proposal) should streamline the review of your project.
 Each national park is different in how it reviews research proposals because each park has different issues and different resource concerns.

 The following tips will help you to provide the best information and minimize the time to review your proposal.

 If you need additional assistance submitting a research permit application contact the research permit coordinator, William Clark.

 General Tips for Writing Research Proposals

 - Why in Denali?

-Why not choose somewhere else nearby, outside of the park?
-Is the project dependent on a specific geographic location, habitat type or geologic setting within Denali?
+Is the project dependent on a specific geographic location, habitat type or geologic setting unique to Denali?
 Does the project address a Denali-specific management or scientific problem?